7 questions to our powder freak developer

 In a nutshell, coding is awesome!
 It’s a really cheap but powerful tool.
 You can create a brand new web page with the worst pc in the world, and with just a txt file renamed as html.
 Just using your mind and your logical skills you can build strong and winning applications that can change people’s lives.

 Can you describe your workflow when you create a web page?

 First of all I analyze the design that was provided by the designer , and mentally divide the various areas of the future blocks of code.
 If there are assets such as images I extract them from the .psd file, to later add them to the /img folder of the project.

 The next step is to create a project folder with the basic files and directories that I need.
 Usually a standard structure for an HTML project has an index.html file and some folders such as /css, /js, or /img.
 CSS and JS folders have their main.css and main.js files.

 Finally I’m ready to start coding.
-I firstly open the index.html file, and start writing down the structure of the project.
-I then add all the html parts that will compose the page (menu, sliders, images, texts, forms, etc…).
+I first open the index.html file, and start writing down the structure of the project.
+Then, I add all the html parts that will compose the page (menu, sliders, images, texts, forms, etc…).

 What’s a cool project that you’ve recently worked on?

-I collaborate with Waynaut, one of the coolest italian startups!
-Their project of multimodal travel api is really cool and ambitious.
+I collaborate with Waynaut, one of the coolest Italian startups!
+Their project of multimodal travel aAPI is really cool and ambitious.